Table of Contents

 1. Major Electrolytes Outside the Cell

 Sodium and chloride, the major electrolytes in extracellular fluid, exert most of their influence outside the cell.
 Sodium concentration affects serum osmolality and extracellular fluid volume.
 Sodium also helps nerve and muscle cells interact.
-Chloride helps maintain osmotic pressure.
+Chloride helps maintaining osmotic pressure.
 Gastric mucosal cells need chloride to produce hydrochloric acid, which breaks down food into absorbable components.

 Calcium and bicarbonate are two other electrolytes found in extracellular fluid.
 Calcium is the major cation involved in the structure and function of bones and teeth.
 Calcium is needed to